LiamEdwards931/Terminal-games/README.md

 - Battleships was not running when user selected 1.
     - fixed by correctly adding the validation checks on the run file.

+- Player was prompted to enter "no" twice when beating the game after the first game
+    - fixed this by removing the restart game function and directly calling the game function again in the restart option, so game loop correctly breaks.

 [home](#terminal-games)

 ### Commits